 Short stints followed at the independent production companies Communicado (doing programme development and corporate videos) and The Gibson Group (arts series The Edge).

 In 1994 Gardiner returned to TVNZ, to launch TV2's late night news programme Newsnight.
-Embracing irreverence at a time when news was still played very straight, the show featured the talents of a young Marcus Lush, and became something of a cult favourite, after overcoming major media resistance.
+Embracing irreverence at a time when news was still played very straight, the show featured the talents of a young Marcus Lush.
+It became something of a cult favourite, after some initial media resistance.
 "For the first few months it was tough," says Gardiner.
 "We were really under siege.
 But then that lovely thing happened . . . maybe a third to halfway through the year, everything started to change.
 People started to accept that actually the show was kind of cool: it was doing interesting things; Marcus was very strong."
+Gardiner writes here about discovering one particularly beloved Newsnight story: Rastus the Cat.

 The following year (1995) Gardiner took over the running of TVNZ's internal production unit in Auckland.
 With the trend towards independent production at the time, the unit initially handled just two shows — Maggie's Garden Show and Open Home.
 Gardiner produced both, and also worked on programme development.